oliverkn/alad-for-lhc/README.md

-# ALAD for LHC
+# Adversarially Learned Anomaly Detection on CMS Open Data

-The code for the paper ["Adversarially Learned Anomaly Detection on CMS Open Data: re-discovering the top quark" (authors: O. Knapp., G. Dissertori, O. Cerri, T. Q. Nguyen, J.R.
-Vlimant, M. Pierini)](https://arxiv.org/abs/2005.01598).
+The code for the paper ["Adversarially Learned Anomaly Detection on CMS Open Data: re-discovering the top quark" (authors: Oliver Knapp and Guenther Dissertori and Olmo Cerri and Thong Q. Nguyen and Jean-Roch Vlimant and Maurizio Pierini)](https://arxiv.org/abs/2005.01598).

 Please cite our work if you find it useful for your research and work.